VaniaTominc/GA-Project-04/README.md

 ## Brief

-- **Build a full-stack application** by making your own backend and your own front-end.
+- **Build a full-stack application** by making your own backend and your own frontend.
 - **Use a Python Django API** using Django REST Framework to serve your data from a Postgres database.
 - **Consume your API with a separate frontend** built with React.
 - **Be a complete product** which most likely means multiple relationships and CRUD functionality for at least a couple of models.